theodo-group/LLPhant/README.md

 ```

 ### Chat
+> 💡 This class can be used to generate content, to create a chatbot or to create a text summarizer.

 The API to generate text using OpenAI will only be from the chat API.
 So even if you want to generate a completion for a simple question under the hood it will use the chat API.